norcams/docs-enduser/docs/api.rst

   | 5a102c14-83fd-4788-939e-bb2e635e49de | test | ACTIVE | public=158.39.77.147 | Fedora 24  |
   +--------------------------------------+------+--------+----------------------+------------+

-Read more about the openstack cli at http://docs.openstack.org/cli-reference/
+Read more about the OpenStack CLI at http://docs.openstack.org/cli-reference/